-If you have time for only one ship; however, make it the USS Midway Museum.
-The vessel was the longest-serving aircraft carrier in US history and now the public can explore it inside and out.
+If you have time for only one ship, however, make it to the USS Midway Museum.
+The vessel was the longest-serving aircraft carrier in US history, and now the public can explore it inside and out.

-Several jets and helicopters are on display on the flight deck, while visitors can learn about how the ship evolved over the years, her involvement in the Vietnam and Gulf Wars, life on board and even sample what the crew eats (chipped beef doesn’t make my list of favorite foods, to be honest).
+Several jets and helicopters are on display on the flight deck.
+At the same time, visitors can learn about how the ship evolved over the years, her involvement in the Vietnam and Gulf Wars, life on board, and even sample what the crew eats (chipped beef doesn’t make my list of favorite foods, to be honest).

 For those who prefer to stay on dry land, there is no shortage of public art along the Embarcadero, like the National Salute to Bob Hope and the Military and the controversial Unconditional Surrender statue.